microsoft/TypeScript/doc/spec.md

 A property access uses either dot notation or bracket notation.
 A property access expression is always classified as a reference.

-A property access uses an object's apparent type (section [3.8.1](#3.8.1)) to determine its properties.
-Furthermore, in a property access, an object's apparent type includes the properties that originate in the 'Object' or 'Function' global interface types, as described in section [3.3](#3.3).

 A dot notation property access of the form

 ```TypeScript